schlagma/flg-modx/README.md

 # flg-modx
-MODX Templates, Chunks, TVs and other things for list-gymnasium.de
+MODX Templates, Chunks and other things for list-gymnasium.de